abyzovlab/CNVpytor/GettingStarted.md

 ### Using pip

-Old version (v1.0) is available using pip directly (not recomended at the moment):
+Old version (v1.0) is available using pip directly (not recommended at the moment):

 ```